arnavmeduri/cs372-final-project/config/prompts.md

 **FINANCIAL ANALYSIS** (2-3 paragraphs)
 - Start with a bulleted list of key metrics in this format:
-  - Market Capitalization: $XXX billion [cite source]
+  - Market Capitalization: $XXX billion
-  - P/E Ratio: XX.X [cite source]
+  - P/E Ratio: XX.X
-  - Revenue Growth (YoY): +X.X% [cite source]
+  - Revenue Growth (YoY): +X.X%
-  - Debt-to-Equity Ratio: X.XX [cite source]
+  - Debt-to-Equity Ratio: X.XX
-  - (Include other available metrics, each with citation)
+  - (Include other available metrics)
-- IMPORTANT: Cite each metric with its source number (e.g., [1], [2])
-- Financial metrics come from Finnhub and should be cited accordingly
 - Then provide 2-3 paragraphs of deeper analysis
 - Compare metrics to industry norms where possible
 - Explain what these numbers mean for investors
-- Continue to cite specific figures throughout the analysis

 **RISK ANALYSIS** (3-4 paragraphs)
 - Detailed examination of risks from the SEC filings